The recruitment of Irish players by the AFL could be drastically curtailed as Aussie Rules clubs look to cut expenses.

 At the start of this season, a record 17 Irish players were in the AFL with Dingle’s Deividas Uosis also due to head Down Under next season.

-In an interview with Foxsports.com, one national recruiting boss suggested there will be more cost saving measures put in place which could have an impact on the GAA, saying “he doesn’t think anyone will go near Irish players for a while because no one will be able to afford them and list sizes will be cut down in 2021 and beyond.”
+A national recruiting boss is suggesting that cost saving measures will be put in place which could have an impact on the GAA, saying “he doesn’t think anyone will go near Irish players for a while because no one will be able to afford them and list sizes will be cut down in 2021 and beyond.”

 The future of Robbie Keane within the FAI is expected to be resolved in the coming days.

 Keane was a senior coach under Mick McCarthy, but the Republic of Ireland’s record goalscorer does not form a part of new manager Stephen Kenny’s backroom team.